 If you boil an ear of corn, the boiling temperature of the water will only reach 212 degrees Fahrenheit before evaporating into steam, meaning the corn will not be exposed to a high enough temperature to break down all those delicious glucose molecules.

-If you roast an ear of corn, you’d likely roast it at about 450-500 degrees F, which will provide enough heat to break down more glucose molecules without burning the corn all together.
+If you roast an ear of corn at 450-500 degrees F it will provide enough heat to break down more glucose molecules without burning the corn altogether.
 This will give you a deliciously sweet and smoky ear of corn that only roasting can achieve.

 If your mouth is watering just reading about roasted corn, you’re not alone.
-Here’s a simple yet delicious way to make corn on your Memphis:
+Here’s a simple yet delicious recipe to make corn on your Memphis pellet grill:

 - Prepare your corn by removing all but the last layer of husk.
 Do not remove the bottom stem of the ear.
 This will be used to protect those precious kernels from getting singed and to use as a makeshift handle when eating.